Ticket balance: Republican Party

 North-South ticket balance is practiced to a lesser extent by the Republicans, although what is more common is Northeast-Midwest or Northeast-West balance.
-The Republicans utilized this strategy in every presidential election from 1872 until 1924, however, it has been used in only three since 1968.
+The Republicans utilized this strategy in every presidential election from 1872 until 1924, but then used the practice less frequently until stopping entirely in the 1960s.
+Geographic balance has had a resurgence in the Republican Party since the 2010s.